 A limerick is something you eat

-And it’s round, and it’s crumbly and sweet.
+It’s round, and it’s ever so sweet.

 They’re quite easy to make